cybozu-go/well/README.md

 Go Command Framework
 ====================

-This is a command framework mainly for our Go products.
+This is a framework to create well-behaving commands.

-Be warned that this is a _framework_ rather than a library.
-Most features cannot be configured.

 Features
 --------